MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 :::image type="content" source="assets/images/copilot-ext-vs-cec.png" alt-text="This diagram compares options between extending Copilot and custom engine agents for M365" lightbox="assets/images/copilot-ext-vs-cec.png" border="false":::

-The custom engine agents operate on a BYOM (Bring Your Own model).
+The custom engine agents operate on a BYOM (Bring Your Own Model).
 So, your copilot is independent from Microsoft Copilot and its LLM and orchestrator.

 With BYOM, your can achieve:
 - Deterministic workflows